longtongster/ml-project-template/README.md

 DVC in general is used data versioning and pipelines.
 For experimentation MLFlow is normally used.

+In order to use DVC we need to have a git repository and then initalize a dvc repository using `dvc init`.

 ### DVC pipelines

 The dvc pipeline is defined in a `dvc.yaml` file.

+To run the pipeline execture `dvc repro`

 ### DVC Data versioning